 - entrectinib (Rozlytrek)

-RET rearrangements are treated with drugs called RET inhibitors:
+RET-positive lung cancer is treated with drugs called RET inhibitors:

 - entrectinib (Rozlytrek)